 Breast augmentation aims to enhance the volume and shape of the breasts.
-A Plastic Surgeon rarely promises a patient a particular cup size given the fact that there are so many manufacturers of bras and they come in a variety of styles.
+A Plastic Surgeon rarely promises a patient a particular cup size given that there are so many manufacturers of bras, and they come in a variety of styles.
 Also, bra fitters at different Department Stores may use different criteria and come up with different recommendations.

-During the initial consultation, your surgeon, using trial implants and sometimes scans and photographs, may give you an idea about the degree of enlargement and set your expectations.
+During the initial consultation, your surgeon may give you an idea about the degree of enlargement and set your expectations using trial implants and sometimes scans and photographs.
 Finding the right cup size may not be straightforward, and some women experience frustration if they only try on their “hoped-for” size when they start shopping for new bras months after surgery.
 To find a good fit, you may need to try several cup sizes.